 What teams will play in the College Football Playoff?

 The CFP selection committee will choose the four teams to play in the College Football Playoff.
 They will seed the teams to determine which teams face each other in the semifinal games.
-The teams selected would presumably be the top four teams in college football.
-There is no restriction on how many teams could be selected per conference, or which conferences the teams must come from, so it will be a true playoff.
+There is no restriction on how many teams could be selected per conference, or which conferences the teams must come from.
+The criterea for reaching the CFP will be strength of schedule, head to head wins, and record.
+There are no computer polls in the CFP selection committee and margin of victory is not one of the critera.

 Where is the “New Year’s Six”?